-Greek Pasta Salad combines tender pasta, juicy cherry tomatoes, crisp cucumbers, tangy onions, and creamy feta cheese.
-It’s topped with the absolute best, mayo-free Greek dressing.
+This Greek Pasta Salad has tender pasta, juicy tomatoes, crisp cucumbers, tangy onion, and creamy feta, all tossed in the best mayo-free Greek dressing.

 Easy Greek Pasta Salad in a bowl ready to be served.